What Works in Sales Recruiting

 There are certain unique characteristics to look for when hiring salespeople vs. other employees.
-First of all, salespeople are a direct profit source for a company – nothing happens until a sale is made.
-If salespeople do not perform, a business loses customers and eventually goes out of business.
+Because salespeople are a direct profit source for a company (nothing happens until a sale is made) if they do not perform, a business loses customers and eventually goes out of business.
 Secondly, salespeople, unlike other employees, are measured at the end of each month by the quantity of sales that they generate.

 Sales recruiting is a difficult task because salespeople have to overcome a lot of daily rejection and adversity to win new sales.
 Competition sometimes is fierce.
 Because of the difficult task of selling, sales as a profession has one of the highest turnover rates of any profession.
 One study indicates that the average turnover rate for salespeople for all industries is approximately 20%.

 Hiring the wrong salesperson is an expensive process.
-Your company can potentially lose in three different ways – lost salary, lost training time, and lost selling time.
+Your company can potentially lose in three different ways – lost salary lost training time, and lost selling time.
 Depending on the company, these losses can range from $50,000 to over $100,000 or more.
-The key, of course, is to recruit salespeople using a specific proven technique.
+The key, of course, is to recruit salespeople using specific proven techniques.

 Experience vs. Sales Talent